yuenherny/um-wqd7007-bdm-cheatsheets/mysql/MYSQL-LAB.md

 ```
 mysql> select user,authentication_string,plugin,host from mysql.user;
 ```
 You will see that a string exits under authentication string of `root` user.
+See this [SO thread](https://stackoverflow.com/questions/16556497/mysql-how-to-reset-or-change-the-mysql-root-password) for more info.

 ## Create a table
 In MySQL, create a database: